gcallah/Economics/PriceGouging/price-gouging.md

 party would buy or sell a good for.
 Nevertheless, we can often get a rough sense of where a "middle" price is.
 For instance, say you were contemplating selling your old car for $1000.
 Someone, driving by, stops and says "Hey, I'll give you $2000 for that car."
 If you want to be a good Aristotelian, you probably should reply, "Listen, just give me $1500."

+Lastly, Someone bringing goods to a disaster, struck area, might very well choose to go above and beyond adjust price, and actually provide charity to the suffers, for instance, by simply donating bottled water.
+Such acts of charity or praiseworthy, but they are not compulsory, and it is not unjust to actually charitably in some situations, but not in others.